 Firsthand observation has shown that a handful of the Class of 2011 have indeed landed jobs by way of internships soon after graduating, which means there’s hope for other interns, even in the current economic climate.

-The stats and success stories show that when you prove yourself to an employer as an intern, you may be laying the foundation of your future career.
+The stats and success stories show that when you prove yourself to an employer as an intern, you may be laying the foundation for your future career.